-British residents in France didn’t need to exchange their British driving licence for a French one after moving to France.
-But what happens after Brexit?
+British residents in France didn’t need to exchange their British driving licence for a French one after moving to France before Brexit.
+But what happens now?

 As a general rule, it is only possible to drive in France on a foreign license issued by a non-EU country for a period of one year, before the holder must exchange it for a French one.
 While the UK is still a member of the EU, British residents in France can use their UK license as long as it is valid to drive a vehicle of the equivalent category and provided it is not suspended or restricted and has not been revoked in the issuing country.
 It is optional to exchange it for a French driving licence and becomes mandatory in a few cases, such as getting points for traffic offences.